runrig-coop/hedgerows/index.md

 > entitlement to privatize clean air and water, public spaces, and even shared
 > images and words.

-I would add that downplaying enclosure reframes the argument for a knowledge commons primarily in the terms of abstract laws and protocols, while its physical aspects are downplayed or left wholly unconsidered.
-The hardware and infrastructure required to store and move information are treated as a mere accident or technical detail, something to be worked around in policy.
-Even in the enforcement and extension of IP law, there was a limit to what could be done to physically enable or thwart the flow of information, as the Swedish police who raided The Pirate Bay learned soon after.
-Reading their work more closely now, I don't believe either Benkler or Lessig were arguing that these physical aspects did not matter.
+I would go even further to say that this subtle omission of enclosure — and with it the more tangible aspects of the commons — erases the acts of violence and the sheer _physical force_ that was required to enclose the commons.
+Skipping over that transgenerational struggle not only does an injustice to those who fought and died for the commons, but also limits our imaginations for what is possible in our own time.

+I want to be clear that neither Benkler nor Lessig were arguing that these physical aspects did not matter.
 In _The Wealth of Networks_, Benkler provides a truly insightful table that breaks down different forms of enclosure in terms of its physical, logical, and content layers, explicitly borrowing from the OSI Model for computer networks.
-It was Lessig's arguments for the end-to-end architecture of the Internet, in both physical and logical terms, which first led me to Boyle's essay on enclosure.
-However, in the open source communities I came to know, a much less nuanced understanding of the commons seemed to pervade, at least through the mid 2010's.
-If the physical cables and servers that hosted all that information were acknowledged at all, it was taken for granted, almost as an incontrovertible fact of nature.
-Information is beyond the encumbrances of the physical world.
+And it was Lessig's arguments for the end-to-end architecture of the Internet, in both physical and logical terms, which first led me to Boyle's essay on enclosure.

+Nevertheless, today's advocates for free culture and open source software are still mostly concerned with commoning what is abstract and ephemeral, though there are significant exceptions I will address later on.
+The hardware and infrastructure required to store, process and move information around are treated as mere accidents or technical details.
+If they're considered at all they're taken as inconveniences to be worked around in policy, possibly subsidized, but never as substantive elements of the knowledge commons in their own right.
+Information acquires a supernatural character in this formulation.
+It is beyond the encumbrances of the physical world.
+Even the Swedish police who raided The Pirate Bay in 2006 had to concede that there were limits to what could be done to physically impede the flow of information.
 Information, after all, wants to be free.

+Yet the cost of disregarding information's earthly trappings is borne out by the way private streaming platforms have nonetheless managed to enclose the knowledge commons, quite thoroughly and in relatively short time.
+Jump ahead twenty years from when it seemed like Napster and torrenting would spell the death of copyright, we see subscription rates for platforms such as Netflix steadily rising ever year, while fewer titles are available outside premium plans and mid-roll ads become longer and more frequent.
+This is how today's big platforms rake in more revenue than the premium cable channels of yesteryear ever dreamed was possible.
+It's also how our common cultural heritage continues to be enclosed.
+The DMCA, takedown notices and high profile raids played their role in all this, of course, but the commons was not lost due to licensing and regulation alone.
+In many ways it was precisely because the call for a knowledge commons stopped there.
+Beyond the fiber lines and standards like TCP/IP, it fell short of demanding any kind of public infrastructure that might have held such enclosures in check.
+Even the FCC's classification of Internet service providers (ISPs) as "common carriers," thereby subject to net neutrality regulation, has been stripped away in the last decade.
+Meanwhile, physical servers, databases, and most of all the considerable administration required to maintain those systems have largely been taken for granted, almost as a fact of nature.

 ## The Commons that Never Were Enclosed
 Roughly a decade before Benkler, Boyle and Bollier started comparing the DMCA